-All schools are required to complete an annual self review.
+All schools are required to complete an annual self-review.
 This generally requires secondary Subject Leaders to provide information to their Senior Management Team.
 The process of collecting this information can be demanding and may not be well supported by resources that support the process adequately.
-Our new Self-Review Framework and associated D&T Mark has been designed to address this need.
+Our Self-Review Framework and associated Design and Technology Mark has been designed to address this need.

 What is the Design and Technology Mark?

 The Design and Technology Mark rewards departments who meet all the criteria described in the Self-Review Framework.